Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 ## Scorecard Update

-To update the scorecard of an existing report, run the script `<XLT>/bin/update_scorecard.sh` once you've modified the Scorecard's configuration file located in the report's `config` folder:
+To update the scorecard of an existing report, run the script `<XLT>/bin/update_scorecard.sh` once you've modified the scorecard's configuration file located in the report's `config` folder:

 ```bash
 bin $ ./update_scorecard.sh ../reports/20240731_0224_1h100p